konradrydzak/konradrydzak.github.io/docs/_pages/about.md

 ### Hi, I'm Konrad! 👋

 I'm a Python developer, currently working on web scraping, data collection and process re-creation mechanisms using various airline websites and APIs.
-I have about 1 year of work experience, am still eager to learn new things and try to broaden my tech stack.
+I have about 2 years of work experience, am still eager to learn new things and try to broaden my tech stack.

 On this blog page I try to summarize my projects, skills I've acquired, lessons I've learned and courses I've completed (with my thoughts about them).
 Occasionally, I'll write a few little tech notes for my future self. 😉